dis-organization/silicore/README.md

 Overview
 ========

-sc0 is a super stripped down core for silicate.
+This is a super stripped down core for silicate.
 All it has is the SC0 model, which is

 -   `coord`, all coordinates from the input
 -   `segment`, the .vx0 and .vx1 index of every input segment (row of coord)